-Petitioners requested EPA cancel all uses of chlorpyrifos in 2007; it included a request for revocation of all pesticide tolerances (maximum residue levels in food) for chlorpyrifos.
+Since 2007, there have been a series of petitions to the Courts either requesting EPA ban the use of chlorpyrifos on food and feed products or requesting reinstatement of its use.
+In 2007, petitioners requested EPA cancel all uses of chlorpyrifos; it included a request for revocation of all pesticide tolerances (maximum residue levels in food) for chlorpyrifos.
 In 2015 EPA proposed a rule to revoke all chlorpyrifos tolerances because it could not make a safety finding for continued registration of chlorpyrifos under the Federal Food and Drug and Cosmetic Act based on available data.